5 Secrets To Nurture Intimacy with Your Child

 If we begin with "I'm worried about XYZ" and receive an empathic response, we're likely to elaborate and maybe ask our partner for support.
 Our trust in reaching out is rewarded with caring.
 We both end the interaction feeling closer.
 If, on the other hand, our comment is ignored, or greeted with anything that doesn't feel empathic, we're unlikely to make ourselves vulnerable, and the relationship loses a chance to deepen.
 In fact, we're hurt, so a little wall gets built.

 The same process is enacted with our children in hundreds of daily interactions.
-If we ask our middle schooler about the upcoming school dance and receive an engaged response, we might venture further and ask whether she's nervous.
+If we ask our middle schooler about the upcoming school dance and receive an engaged response, we might venture further and ask whether she's nervous, to take the conversation to a deeper level.
 If, on the other hand, her response is surly, most of us will back off.

-So how can you create a closer relationship with your child?
+Here's how you can use these research findings to create a closer relationship with your child.

 1. Notice your child's bids to you.

 The inconvenient thing about a bid from your child is that they initiate whenever they want to, and you can count on being busy doing something else.
 It takes real self-discipline to tear yourself away from your screen to answer a child's question, but how you respond to his overture is crucial in building closeness.
 Later, when you try to get him to tell you about what happened at school today, that's your bid, and by then, he's shut down.
-To support yourself, make it a practice to turn off your screens when you're with your child.
+To support yourself in being more present and available, make it a practice to turn off your screens when you're with your child.

 2. Train yourself to respond with empathy, no matter what the comment is.

 If your daughter climbs into the car after school and greets you with a negative comment like "Dad, you know I hate that music, can't we listen to my music?" or "Mom, I had a terrible day and it's all your fault because you...." that's a setup for an argument.
-But it's also a bid; she's asking if you'll commiserate with her, if you care about what matters to her, if you'll listen to her tale of woe so she can process all that upset.
+But it's also a bid; she's asking if you'll commiserate with her, if you care about what matters to her, if you'll listen to her tale of woe so she can process all that upset, if you'll help her make things better.
 You're only human, so naturally you feel like snapping at her.
 But if you can take a deep breath and respond with empathy, you'll find you can turn the entire situation around.
 So you might say:

 "Really, you don't like the Rolling Stones?
 I guess this is a little loud....Okay, I'll turn this off and we can talk while we drive about what music to play so we can find something we both like."